 At this point, you can also begin applying for two Southwest credit cards if the bonuses are at least 50,000 points.
 However, if you want the pass the FOLLOWING year, be sure you do NOT complete the minimum spend until AFTER your December close date, but you will need to be sure you complete your minimum spend within the 90-day deadline they allott to you.
 Here is more about timing a Southwest Companion Pass using this method.

-- Alternately, you can watch for 50,000-60,000 point bonus Southwest credit card offers early in the year and sign up as soon as possible for 2 of the 3 cards.
-In 2018, the 50,000-point personal offers returned in early January after going away in early October 2017.
+- Alternately, you can watch for 50,000-70,000 point bonus Southwest credit card offers early in the year and sign up as soon as possible for 2 of the 3 cards.
+Southwest usually has some good card offers in January.

 - Collect points in other ways, such as through the Rapid Rewards Dining Program, SouthwestHotels.com and the Rapid Rewards Shopping Portal for things you would already be purchasing.
 Here are the top weekly deals for Rapid Rewards Shopping checked each Monday.